react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `gesturesEnabled`

 Whether you can use gestures to dismiss this screen.
 Defaults to true on iOS, false on Android.
-This value when set is only respected in `mode` == `card`.

 ### Navigator Props